+#NeverWithoutMyGear.
 It took me only a year after my open water certification to understand how much I hated renting scuba diving gear in dive centres: never the right size, questionable maintenance, bad habits of other scuba divers (you know what I’m talking about), you name it.
 Before I went on my first big scuba diving adventure of 5 weeks around Mexico, Guatemala and Belize, I made the decision to invest in my own gear and my first proper scuba diving bag with always having in mind to make it lighter, more compact and efficient.
-From that trip, I learnt what was critical for a good scuba diving when you are an independent traveller.
+From that trip, I learnt what was critical for a good scuba diving bag when you are an independent traveller.

-The specifications of the perfect scuba diving bag
+The ideal specifications of a diving bag

 I popped up the question with a poll in the World Adventure Divers’ Facebook group “what would you like to ask bag manufacturers?”
 Here is the ranking of the most critical specifications with some comments I gathered from everyone and some from my experience.

 - Lightweight: Below 3,5 kg seems to be the ideal weight.
 The idea is that the bag itself shouldn’t “eat” the luggage allowance on flights.
 By the way, travelling with a luggage scale is the best way to control this on the go.

 - Robust wheels: The wheels are usually one of the biggest weaknesses among scuba diving bags, but not having them considering the weight of the gear is not optional.
 They need to be robust and be able to handle a weight of 30kg.
 Being able to change them as they often break before the bag even starts to show some fatigue signs would be awesome.